brikis98/fundamentals-of-devops-website/_posts/2025-01-20-learn-git-and-github-in-15-minutes.md

 ### Open a Pull Request in GitHub

-A _pull request (PR)_ is a request to merge one branch into another; in effect, you're requesting that someone else runs `git pull` on your repo/branch.
+A _pull request (PR)_ (sometimes called a _merge request_ in other platforms, such as GitLab) is a request to merge one branch into another; in effect, you're requesting that someone else runs `git pull` on your repo/branch.
 GitHub popularized the PR workflow as the de facto way to make changes to open source repos, and these days, many companies use PRs to make changes to private repos as well.
 The pull request process is as follows:

-* You check out a copy of repo `R`, create a branch `B`, and commit your changes to this branch.
-Note that if you have write access to repo `R`, you can create branch `B` directly in repo `R`.
-However, if you don't have write access, which is usually the case if `R` is an open source repo in someone else's account, then you first create a _fork_ of repo `R`, which is a copy of the repo in your own account, and then you create branch `B` in your fork.
+* You check out a copy of repo (e.g., `acme-repo`), create a branch (e.g., `bug-fix`), and commit your changes to this branch.
+Note that if you have write access to `acme-repo`, you can create the `bug-fix` branch directly in `acme-repo`.
+However, if you don't have write access, which is usually the case if `acme-repo` is an open source repo in someone else's account, then you first create a _fork_ of `acme-repo`, which is a copy of the repo in your own account, and then you create the `bug-fix` branch in your fork.
-* When you're done with your work in branch `B`, you open a pull request against repo `R`, requesting that the maintainer of that repo merges your changes from branch `B` into some branch in repo `R` (typically `main`).
+* When you're done with your work in the `bug-fix` branch, you open a pull request against `acme-repo`, requesting that the maintainer of that repo merges your changes from the `bug-fix` branch into some branch in `acme-repo` (typically `main`).
-* The owner of repo `R` then uses GitHub's PR UI to review your changes, provide comments and feedback, and ultimately, decide to either merge the changes in, or close the PR unmerged.
+* The owner of `acme-repo` then uses GitHub's PR UI to review your changes, provide comments and feedback, and ultimately, decide to either merge the changes in, or close the PR unmerged.

 Let's give it a shot.
 Create a new branch called `update-readme` in your repo: